 - (a) To determine the precise location of the land boundary separating both ends of the Los Portillos/Harbor Head Lagoon sandbar from Isla Portillos, and in doing so to determine that the only Nicaraguan territory existing today in the area of Isla Portillos is limited to the enclave consisting of Los Portillos/Harbor Head Lagoon and the sandbar separating the lagoon from the Caribbean Sea, insofar as this sandbar remains above water at all times and thus this enclave is capable of constituting territory appertaining to a State.
 Consequently, that the land boundary runs today from the north-eastern corner of the lagoon by the shortest line to the Caribbean Sea and from the north-western corner of the lagoon by the shortest line to the Caribbean Sea. - (b) To adjudge and declare that, by establishing and maintaining a new military camp on the beach of Isla Portillos, Nicaragua has violated the sovereignty and territorial integrity of Costa Rica, and is in breach of the Judgment of the Court of 16 December 2015 in the Certain Activities case.
-Consequently, Costa Rica further requests the Court to declare that Nicaragua must withdraw its military camp situated in Costa Rica reserves it[s] rights to seek any further remedies with respect to any damage that Nicaragua has or may cause to its territory."
+Consequently, Costa Rica further requests the Court to declare that Nicaragua must withdraw its military camp situated in Costa Rican territory and fully comply with the Court's 2015 Judgment.
+Costa Rica reserves it[s] rights to seek any further remedies with respect to any damage that Nicaragua has or may cause to its territory."

-in the Counter-Memorial:
+On behalf of the Government of Nicaragua, in the Counter-Memorial: